 I have already mentioned the trenches next to the path that are likely made to serve exactly this purpose in what is still a generally rainy and wet country.
 The presence of actual drains and patches of standing water doesn't bode particularly well for the usability of this park.
 If you have to cross a muddy section of eroded grass to get to a little dry spot, that is going to be a serious deterrent to anyone but the most avid picnic-enthousiast.

-There is also a two-fold with the problem with this outer edge and the way it connects to the surrounding area.
+There is also a two-fold problem with this outer edge and the way it connects to the surrounding area.
 On the one hand it's too closed off, with the lack of clear paths to the neighbouring houses preventing easy access to the park.

 On the other hand it's simultaneously too open.
 There is nothing closing off the park, even though its directly adjacent to a road that's open only to motor vehicles.
 If the park is thus used in the way it was meant to be used, chances are extremely high that at some point a football or even a child unexpectedly ends up on this road, resulting in an accident with possibly grave consequences.
 Granted, the speed limit on the road is 30km/h, but the nature of the road makes it tempting for motorists to drive much faster than this.
 I therefore wouldn't be surprised if this edge was fenced off at some point or other, further reducing the usability of the park as its grassland will essentially function as a cul-de-sac.